The admission period for the 2017/2018 study year will start in autumn 2016 and end in January 2017. Exact dates will be announced here in due course.

 Study place with Partner country scholarship or tuition waiver scholarship

-a In addition to electronic submission, all required documents need to be sent on paper to UT by February 28, 2016 (see below).
+a These dates were valid for 2016/2017 admission, they will not be very different for 2017/2018 admission: In addition to electronic submission, all required documents need to be sent on paper to UT by February 28, 2016 (see below).
 If by January 11, 2016 you do not yet have your language test score, then you must submit a proof of registration to a language test electronically – upload it to the application system.
 The official test score must arrive to UT by February 28, 2016.

 b If you graduate in 2016, then please send an application form and the most recent official Transcript of Records by the required deadline both electronically and by regular post (see below).